-- 6.47.1 Debts other than Debts due to Preferential Creditors, secured creditors and trust benficiaries rank equally between themselves in the winding up and, after the Debts due to Preferential Creditors, secured creditors and trust beneficiaires shall be paid in full unless the assets are insufficient for meeting them, in which case they abate in equal proportions between themselves. - 6.47.2 Regulation 6.47.1 applies whether or not the Company is unable to pay its Debts. - 6.47.3 Debts that are Digital Assets or Digital Asset entitlements and which are held on trust on an unallocated commingled basis for the benefit of more than one party shall be paid in full unless the assets held on such trust are insufficient for meeting them, in which case they abate in equal proportions as between such beneficiaries.
+- 6.47.1 Debts other than Debts due to Preferential Creditors rank equally between themselves in the winding up and, after the Debts due to Preferential Creditors, shall be paid in full unless the assets are insufficient for meeting them, in which case they abate in equal proportions between themselves. - 6.47.2 Regulation 6.47.1 applies whether or not the Company is unable to pay its Debts.